Arusha National Park Travel Guide

-- Montane forest filled with monkey, including the rare Colobus monkey
+- Montane forest filled with monkeys, including the rare Colobus monkey

 - On a clear day, spectacular views of both Mount Meru and Mount Kilimanjaro

-- Mount Meru, which can be climbed (4-day, guided hike)
+- Mount Meru, which can be climbed (four-day, guided hike)

 - The beautifully-coloured alkaline Momela Lakes